 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting your business.
+Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

 - Business license: There isn’t a statewide business license, but some cities require businesses to obtain licensing before they can start.

-- Professional license: Certain types of businesses in Nebraska such as barbershops, massage therapists, salons, and others must be licensed.
+- Professional license: Certain types of businesses in Nebraska, such as barbershops, massage therapists, salons, and others, must be licensed.

 - Sales & use tax: While Montana has no sales tax, other states may require a business selling to residents of other states to collect tax, depending on their sales volume.